admitted to the Reading Specialist program may elect to pursue the LBS1

 Students may take these courses concurrently with or at the end of the Reading Specialist program.
 Students must consult their Faculty Advisor if they elect to pursue the LBS1 option.

-Reading Specialist plus LBS1 students must complete the following tests (in addition to tests required for the Reading Specialist certificate):
+Reading Specialist plus LBS1 students must complete the following tests (in addition to tests required for the Reading Specialist license):

 SURVEY OF EXCEPTIONAL LEARNERS: PSYCHOLOGY AND EDUCATION